Has the 21st Century finally arrived?

 You are likely to be a CIO, a CTO, a Chief Architect or a Product Owner.

-The Cloud Event will be held over Zoom on June 29th at 4pm and will run for two hours.
-Numbers will be very limited to ensure that it is a focused and interactive session so that you will have the opportunity to ask questions and share your views with the speakers.
+The Cloud Event will be held over Zoom on September 7th at 4pm and will run for two hours.
+Numbers will be limited to ensure that it is a focused and interactive session so that you will have the opportunity to ask questions and share your views with the speakers.

 Hamstrung by the Five Rs?